Agriculture and Agri-Food Canada (AAFC), Under the Food Policy for Canada

-- Up to 30 Semi-Finalists will be selected in Stage 1 and will receive approximately $100,000 (Stage duration: 2 months)
+Stage 1: Concept- Up to eighteen semi-finalists will be selected in Stage 1 and will receive approximately $100,000 per semi-finalist.
+Stage duration is three months.

 Please note that research activities carried out in the context of COVID-19 need to adhere to the University of Guelph COVID-19 research principles, policies, guidelines and processes as they may be updated from time to time and communicated on the Office of Research web-page.

 If College-level review is required, your College will communicate its earlier internal deadlines.

 How to Apply

 Only applications submitted through the Impact Canada website via the designated Challenge application portal will be accepted.
 Applications must be submitted through the portal no later than August 31, 2021 at 11:59 PM Pacific Daylight Time.
 Please also submit an OR-5 and a copy of the completed application to firstname.lastname@example.org.

 Additional Challenge information, including process, timelines, specific deadlines, prizes, and Frequently Asked Questions (FAQs), are available on the Challenge website.